loominatrx/sigma/README.md

 ## Key Features

 - No RNG involved!
-All of the calculation is based on simple string calculation!
+  > All of the calculation is based on simple string calculation!
 - ~~Not~~ Funny payload during calculation!
+  > Based on Epic Calculator's payload during reveal!
+- No data harvesting in any way!
+  > This game is NOT receiving any personal data in ANY way.

 ## Getting Started